ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes/fieldtypes.md

 A jQuery object of the field being affected by the current event is passed to the callback function.

 NOTE: **Note:** Please refer to [Enhanced Fieldtype Features](development/fieldtypes/enhanced.md) page for advanced topics, such ad working with Live Preview, Entry Manager, Entry Cloning, File Picker and Conditional Fields.

+## Do Something: Build A Fieldtype

+For a complete fieldtype example see the [Google Maps Fieldtype example](/development/fieldtypes/example.md).